sa2ajj/pbuilder-unofficial-docs/usage.rst

 installation, and then build-essential packages are installed on top of the minimum installation using ``apt-get`` inside the chroot.

-.. [#] debootstrap or cdebootstrap can be chosen

 For fuller documentation of command-line options, see the pbuilder.8 manual page.
 Some configuration will be required for ``/etc/pbuilderrc`` for the mirror site  [#]_ to use, and proxy configuration may be required to allow access through HTTP.
 See the pbuilderrc.5 manual page for details.

-.. [#]
-   The mirror site should preferably be a local mirror or a cache server, so as not to overload the public mirrors with a lot of access.
-Use of tools such as apt-proxy would be advisable.

 Updating the base.tgz
 ---------------------